jun521ju/PETS2020_Web_Tracking/README.md

 ## dataset_link.txt
 This file contains a Zenodo link that shares a database file of our measurement results.
-The database documentation can be found in the PDF uploaded to Zenodo.
+The database documentation can be found in the PDF uploaded to Zenodo via the same link.